 Submission of Profile

-You have to submit your profile by attaching all the required documents, which makes an applicant eligible for the Canada Express Entry Immigration program.
+You have to submit your profile by attaching all the required documents, which makes an applicant eligible for the Canada Express Entry program.

 Applying for Permanent Residence through Express Entry